HackYourFuture-CPH/program/courses/foundation/intro-to-javascript/week3/assignment.md

 #### Get a note

 **Now a user can save a note**, but what if a user wants to **see a specific note**, but only remembers the id?
-Lets create that functionality:
+Let's create that functionality:

 Create a function called `getNote`.
 The function has one parameter called `id`.
 When calling this function with an id it should return the relevant note object that corresponds to the id.
 If no id is specified or if the id is not a number, log out an error string.
 Hint: Use a for loop.